 Potatoes are a satisfying, low-purine food that is also abundant in vitamin C, which lowers uric acid levels.
 They are also one of the most popular foods in the United States, and they can be prepared in a variety of ways.

 While many people consider veggies to be healthy, potatoes have caused some debate.
 Many people believe they should limit their intake due to their high starch content.
 In addition, potatoes are frequently associated with unhealthy fried and processed foods.

 There are numerous myths concerning nutrition and gout.
 Gout sufferers are correct to be skeptical of the numerous diet fads that appear to target their clients’ wallets rather than the symptoms they claim to treat.

-The acute pain induced by a gout flare-up can be so great in some people that even a bed sheet touching the toe produces considerable suffering.
+The acute pain induced by a gout flare-up may be so great in some people that even a bed sheet touching the toe produces considerable suffering.

 With or without treatment, these excruciating attacks normally fade in a matter of hours to days.
 In more severe cases, an episode may last for weeks.